 Orangevale Brain Injury Lawyer

-- Heavy Equipment: Individuals who work in the industry run the risk of developing many types of traumatic brain injuries.
+- Heavy Equipment: Individuals who work in the industry run the risk of developing many traumatic brain injuries.
 People who operate forklifts can have accidents that could cause trauma to the head.
-Construction workers could fall from a great height and impact the ground with their head.
+Construction workers could fall from a great height and impact the ground with their heads.
 For these reasons, everyone should make sure that they wear a helmet when operating heavy equipment.

 - Vehicle Accidents: Whether it is an auto accident or a motorcycle accident, anyone involved in a crash has the potential to suffer head trauma.
-Motorcyclists could fall from their bike and smack the pavement.
-Drivers and passengers in cars could impact the window, steering wheel, or dashboard.
-Everyone should make sure to wear a seatbelt and motorcycle riders should always wear a helmet.
+Motorcyclists could fall from their bikes and smack into the pavement.
+Drivers and car passengers could impact the window, steering wheel, or dashboard.
+Everyone should wear a seatbelt, and motorcycle riders should always wear helmets.

 Almost every brain injury patient who visits the hospital will be assessed on the Glasgow Coma Scale.
-This scale was developed as a way to quickly grade a patient’s injury severity without requiring any advanced tests.
+This scale was developed to quickly grade a patient's injury severity without requiring advanced tests.
 The patient is awarded points based on their level of neurological function in the individual categories below.
 The components of the Glasgow Coma Scale are: